cointobanks/lifetioncoin-docs/_includes/helpers/vars.md

 - n: "{{DEPTH}} →<br>`extraPayloadSize`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
-  d: "*Added in Dash Core 0.13.0.0*<br><br>Size of the DIP2 extra payload.
+  d: "*Added in Lifetioncoin Core 0.13.0.0*<br><br>Size of the DIP2 extra payload.
 Only present if it's a DIP2 special transaction"

 - n: "{{DEPTH}} →<br>`extraPayload`"
   t: "string (hex)"
   p: "Optional<br>(0 or 1)"
-  d: "*Added in Dash Core 0.13.0.0*<br><br>Hex encoded DIP2 extra payload data.
+  d: "*Added in Lifetioncoin Core 0.13.0.0*<br><br>Hex encoded DIP2 extra payload data.
 Only present if it's a DIP2 special transaction"
 {% endcapture %}

 {% assign INCLUDE_WALLET_UNLOCKED="If the wallet has been encrypted either through the GUI or with the `encryptwallet` RPC, it must first be unlocked with the `walletpassphrase` RPC" %}